 (…)

-If the answer to any of the above questions is no, the Contracted Party may deny the request, or require further information from the requestor before proceeding to paragraph 6 bullet #5 paragraph below.
+If the answer to any of the above questions is no, the Contracted Party may deny the request, or require further information from the requestor before proceeding to paragraph 6 bullet #5 below.

 5. The Contracted Party may evaluate the underlying data requested once the validity of the request is determined under paragraph bullet point # 4 above.
 The purpose of paragraph 5 is to determine whether the paragraph 6 meaningful human review is required.
 The Contracted Party’s review of the underlying data should assess at least: